johnthedebs/basicproject/README.md

  * The settings.py file is configured with the essentials
  * The Django admin is enabled with autodiscover
- * The django-staticfiles app is install and set up
+ * The Django's staticfiles is installed and set up
  * The django-debug-toolbar app is installed and set up (but disabled by default)
  * An apps/ directory is set up for your apps
  * An index page is set up (with the latest jQuery and jQueryUI)